Pimavanserin vs. Quetiapine for Treatment of Parkinson's Psychosis (C-SAPP)

 Time Frame: 8 Weeks

 The Clinical Global Impressions (CGI) scale is a brief, well-established research rating tool used to quantify and track patient progress and treatment response over time.
 The CGI comprises two measures, one of which is Improvement (CGI-I) from the initiation of treatment.
 It is scored 1 to 7.
 The CGI-I is used to assess how much the patient's illness has improved or worsened relative to baseline when the intervention was started (1-Very much improved, 2-Much improved, 3-Minimally improved, 4-No change, 5-Minimally worse, 6-Much worse, 7-Very much worse).
 The CGI-I can also be used to assess specific domains, including psychosis (this study's primary outcome) and parkinsonism (a secondary outcome).
-During the 8 weeks, the CGI-I (for psychosis, hereafter simply referred to as the CGI-I) will be administered to all participants at each in-person visit (3 weeks, 5 weeks, and 8 weeks following a CGI-I baseline interview) to assess clinical improvement in psychosis.
+During the 8 weeks, the CGI-I (for psychosis, hereafter simply referred to as the CGI-I) will be administered to all participants at 3 weeks, 5 weeks, and 8 weeks following a CGI-I baseline interview to assess clinical improvement in psychosis.

 8 Weeks